bwtakacy/zha/README.md

 Deadman's Switch(DMS) typed healthcheck.
 OK, Thread part consists of 3 part of whose value is ON or OFF. which represents zha's internal three threads healthmonitor, clustormonitor, elector is running or not.

+### Stop zha without any interference
+When you stops zha, ACT zha tries to retire, that is, ceases to be ACT.
+Similaly, when you stops SBY zha, ACT zha detects SBY zha stopping, resulting in invoking `on_declustred`.

+Sometimes you want to stop monitoring, that is, stop all zhas without invoking any callbacks.
+It is possible by a) sending SIGKILL to all zha at once, and b) deleting `abc_znode` by zkcli.